-Table A.9 shows the final response rate by mailing and overall, along with the number of completed surveys.
+Table A.8 shows the final response rate by mailing and overall, along with the number of completed surveys.
 The number of completed surveys shown here excludes duplicate surveys after cleaning the returned survey data to retain the form with the most complete information.
-The overall response rate for the 2014 GA Survey was 43.4 percent.
-Over 69 percent of responses were received on the Internet and one-quarter were received from the first mailing.
+The overall response rate for the 2016 GA Survey was 42.8 percent.
+Over 63 percent of responses were received on the Internet and 24 percent were received from the first mailing.
 The second and third mailings had lower response, but these rates are calculated conservatively.
-For example, the Mail 3 response rate is the proportion of sampled aircraft that returned that hard-copy survey.
+For example, the Mail 3 response rate is the proportion of aircraft that were sent Mail 3 and returned that hard-copy survey.
 If a third mailing was sent, but the survey was later completed on-line, then the response is recorded as "Internet."

 Mailing Completes Response Rate % Total Response

-Internet 25,312 30.0% 69.1%
+Internet 22,920 27.1% 63.7%

-1 st Mailing 6,722 7.9% 18.4%
+1st Mailing 8,641 10.2% 24.0%

-2 nd Mailing 2,339 2.8% 6.4%
+2 nd Mailing 2,904 6.6% 8.1%

-3 rd Mailing 2,257 2.7% 6.2%
+3 rd Mailing 1,537 4.3% 4.3%

-Overall 36,630 43.4% 100.0%
+Overall 36,002 42.8% 100.0%

-Table A.9: Response Rate by Mailing
+Table A.8: Response Rate by Mailing

-As noted above, the response rate is calculated conservatively and retains all non-responding surveys, sampled units with bad addresses, and sampled aircraft of unknown eligibility in the denominator.
-In the 2014 survey, about 1,700 surveys were returned undeliverable and we were unable to obtain updated address information.
-The survey sample itself included about 800 aircraft that could not be contacted because their status was "Sale Reported," "Registration Pending," or the address was known to be incorrect (i.e., Postmaster Return status on the Registry).
-Applying guidelines for defining the GA population developed with the FAA and Registry personnel, these aircraft are deemed potentially active and therefore eligible for the survey.
+The response rate calculation retains all non-responding surveys, sampled units with bad addresses, and sampled aircraft of unknown eligibility in the denominator.
+In the 2016 survey, about 2,500 surveys were returned undeliverable, and the survey sample included about 875 aircraft that could not be contacted because their status was "Sale Reported," "Registration Pending," or the address was known to be incorrect based on the Registry status.